NamelessCosmicDust/VideoPartTracker/README.md

 A simple digital clapperboard for tracking video shots.
 Sound.wav and CountSave.json need to be in the app folder.
 CountSave.json will store any text change on the app immediately.

+Download:
+&nbsp; the source code and compile it to suit your needs.
+&nbsp; or
+&nbsp; the VideoPartTracker.zip file in the release section for a self-contained Windows x64 compiled version.